A Proxy Bidding Example

-When a bidder is placing a bid for an online item, either directly on the website or in Kiosk Mode, they have the option to make the bid as an automatic proxy bid.
+When a bidder is placing a bid for an online item, either directly on the website or in Kiosk Mode, they have the option to make the bid an Automatic proxy bid.

 They enter the full amount on the page and click the blue Bid! button.

-The feedback for the bid shows that they are currently the high bidder with a bid of $2,000 but that their bid will be raised to $4,000 if necessary
+The feedback for the bid shows that they are currently the high bidder with a bid of $2,000, and their bid will be raised to $4,000, if necessary.

-Please note, the information about the proxy bid is only included because they are the high bidder, any other bidder viewing the page won't see that information.
+The information about the proxy bid is only included because they are the high bidder.
+Any other bidder viewing the page will not see this information.

 Another bidder sees the page and decides to place a bid for $2,500 on the item.